ndrezn/nathandrezner.com/_posts/2023-04-24-wikipedia-transit.md

 </div>
 <div style="text-align:center; margin: 0 auto;"><small >The <a href='https://en.wikipedia.org/wiki/Template:Montreal_Metro_route_diagram'>route diagram</a> for Montreal which I started and, along with several other editors, helped bring to the finish line.
 It may just have changed more since the publication of this article.</small></div>

 I love the way it's turned out.
 If you look at it on its side, you can make out the shape of the geographic system diagram, where the orange line makes a big U as it intersects with the other three lines.
-The right side represents the northern end of the syste,, the left side represents the southern end of the system...
+The right side represents the northern end of the system, the left side represents the southern end of the system...
 It's surprisingly familiar.

 Wikipedia is a tertiary source of information, where verifiability is a core tenent.
 But as a consequence of some combination of the sheer popularity of Wikipedia, ease of modifying it, and the necessity of organization, Wikipedia sometimes introduces novel ideas, either deliberately or by accident.